NidhiRai1/FINE-TUNE-WITH-TENSERFLOW/README.md

 # FINE-TUNE-BERT((Bidirectional Encoder Representations from Transformers)-FOR-TEXT CLASSIFICATION-WITH-TENSERFLOW
 //Why we use BERT
----It's is a pre-trained modle availablr in TRANSFORMARE Library of rensoflow that help categories like positive/bnegetive ect.
+---It's is a pre-trained modle availablr in TRANSFORMARE Library of tensoflow that help categories like positive/bnegetive ect.
 //NLP stands for Natural Language Processing.
 It gives the ability to machine understand and process human languages.
 Human languages can be in the form of text or audio format.
 ----advantage - NLP helps us to analyse data from both structured and unstructured sources.
 NLP is very fast and time efficient.
 ----disadvantage - NLP  require huge data
 -----APPLICATION - text classification , audio processing

-//Tensorflow - it is an ipen source libery for ml and deep ai,that provide the extensive tools for NLP.
+//Tensorflow - it is an open source libery for ml and deep ai,that provide the extensive tools for NLP.
 ---use for tenssorflow for NLP
 1.Tokenization processing
 2.sentimaent analiysing
 3.Text generations

-//WE are using Tensor flow 2 -
-1.Enabled by default (dynamic, imperative execution).
-2.Simplified APIs and more Pythonic code.
-3.Keras is the central high-level API (tf.keras).
-4.Easier debugging with eager exe
+//When to Use:
+Use TensorFlow if:

+You want to build and train custom models from scratch.
+Your use case requires a highly customized solution.
+Use TensorFlow-Hub if:

+You want to leverage pre-trained models for quick implementation.
+You're working on transfer learning tasks and need to save time and resources.

+IMPORT THE QUORA INSTATNACE DATASET
+Why Would You Use Eager Mode in BERT Sentiment Analysis?
+Debugging: You might enable eager mode while building or fine-tuning a BERT model to inspect tokenized inputs, embeddings, or outputs dynamically.
+Development: Helps during prototyping or experimentation stages when you're testing preprocessing steps or tweaking hyperparameters.

 CREATE A DATASET FOR TARNNIGN AND EVALUATION - step 1 - train_test_split -A function from the sklearn.model_selection module use for spliting the dataset in test , traning and validation set of size .0075 for train set and 0.00075 for validation set .